FAQs: Real Estate Law

 Considering the financial complexity of the real estate transaction, it is not surprising that most people do not understand every expense that is payable at the title closing.
 Your attorney should explain all of your expenses, and do everything possible to both verify that they are accurate, and to minimize or avoid those that can be negotiated or eliminated.

-Are All Real Estate Closing Statements the Same?
+Are All New York Real Estate Closing Statements the Same?

 After the closing of title, your real estate attorney will provide a closing statement, which should itemize and clearly explain all of your expenses, as well as the adjustments.
 The closing statement should be in a format that is easy to understand, so you and your income tax preparer can easily identify important financial information about your transaction.
 Most of the Purchaser’s and Seller’s expenses and adjustments are also contained in the Federal RESPA Statement, however many clients and income tax professionals find that document confusing and extremely difficult to understand.

-Therefore, the closing statement provided by your real estate lawyer is an important document that will assist you in understanding your purchase or sale, and in calculating your tax basis in the property you purchased, or your taxable proceeds for property you sold.
-It is likely that your income tax preparer or accountant will refer to the closing statement in preparing your income tax return for the year of the purchase or sale, and for the year of a future sale of the property.
-Keep in mind that errors or omissions in the closing statement, or inaccurate or vague explanations of expenses listed in the closing statement might cost you significant money on your income tax return.
+Therefore, the closing statement provided by your real estate lawyer is an important document that will assist you and your accountant or income tax preparer in understanding the financial aspects of your purchase or sale, and in calculating your tax basis in the property you purchased, or your taxable proceeds for property you sold.
+It is likely that your income tax preparer or accountant will refer to the closing statement in preparing your income tax returns.
+Errors or omissions in the closing statement, or inaccurate or vague explanations of expenses paid at the closing of title, might cause you to over-pay on your income taxes.

-Should I Select a Real Estate Attorney Based on the Lowest Fee?
+Should I Select a New York Real Estate Lawyer Based on the Lowest Fee?

 We do not recommend that your paramount criteria for selecting a real estate lawyer be which lawyer charges the lowest fee.
 Furthermore, in our experience, the difference between the fees charged by one New York real estate attorney and another is usually no more than a few hundred dollars.

 We suggest that you select a New York real estate lawyer based on either the recommendation of a trusted friend or relative, or by your impression of the real estate attorney’s competence and thoroughness, after you speak to the lawyer.
-Also, you might ask whether the attorney will be available to talk to you when you have questions or concerns about the real estate transaction.
+Also, you might ask whether the attorney will be available to talk to you when you have questions or concerns about the NY real estate contract of sale, or any aspect of the real estate transaction.
 Consider asking the real estate attorney to show you a sample of the closing statement you will receive after the closing of title.
 The difference between our closing statement and some other New York real estate attorneys’ closing statements may surprise you.

 Of course, paying more does not guarantee better legal representation.
 However, the converse might be true.
 If a real estate lawyer quotes a legal fee so low that he or she will be unable to devote the time needed to provide quality representation, or to deal with an unexpected issue that may arise, who will suffer?
 When you consider all the expenses that a Purchaser or Seller typically pays in a real estate transaction, the difference of a few hundred dollars between the high volume real estate “mill” and our law firm is insignificant.